Connect with others who understand.

 “The other trigger for my migraines in the morning is if there was a major weather change overnight,” D’angelo said.

-Symptoms of Morning Migraines
+Symptoms of Morning Migraine

-Symptoms of morning migraines are similar to those that happen at any time of the day.
+Symptoms of morning migraine are similar to those that happen at any time of the day.
 Migraine symptoms may change as you move through the different phases of a migraine.
 Early phases of a migraine attack might start the day or evening before, then cause more noticeable symptoms — like head pain or visual disturbances — the morning after.

 “If I’m waking up with a migraine in the morning, it’s because the migraine was triggered the day before,” said D’angelo.